shinymetal6/A_os/drivers/USB_Device/readme.txt

  Conversely, if requested_len is specified the driver will wake up the process when the requested_len is reached or a timeout occours.

+ If the Rx_CallbackPtr field is compiled the referenced function will be called under the usb irq, so is quicker than the standard way of passing through the system and wake up the process.
+ This makes the irq time longer but it ehxibits a faster execution.

  There are several examples in SampleProcesses